Blog Tour: Sophie by JP Barnaby (Excerpt & Giveaway)

 Meet the Author

-K. A. Merikan is the pen name for Kat and Agnes Merikan, a team of writers, who are mistaken for sisters with surprising regularity.
+K. A. Merikan is the pen name for Kat and Agnes Merikan, a team of writers, who are taken for sisters with surprising regularity.
 Kat’s the mean sergeant and survival specialist of the duo, never hesitating to kick Agnes’s ass when she’s slacking off.
 Her memory works like an easy-access catalogue, which allows her to keep up with both book details and social media.
 Also works as the emergency GPS.
 Agnes is the Merikan nitpicker, usually found busy with formatting and research.
-Her attention tends to be scattered, and despite being over thirty, she needs to apply makeup to buy alcohol.
+Her attention tends to be scattered, and despite pushing thirty, she needs to apply makeup to buy alcohol.
 Self-proclaimed queen of the roads.

 They love the weird and wonderful, stepping out of the box, and bending stereotypes both in life and books.
 When you pick up a Merikan book, there’s one thing you can be sure of – it will be full of surprises.